 #1 Take a Brisk Walk Around the Block

 A mindless way to get in your steps and heart rate up is to get outside for a 10 to 30-minute walk, jog, skip, whatever sounds good.
 You’ll get your blood moving, and get outside for some fresh air.
 Plus, vitamin D takes your exercise break to a whole other level (thanks to the stress-busting, energy-boosting benefits of sunshine and nature).
+Take your dog for a walk, press play on a Walking Fitness workout, or schedule your meeting on the go!

 #2 Dance It Out to Your Favorite Playlist